Last Updated: 2/21/23 | February 21st, 2023

 Musée de l’Orangerie

 Finish off a wild museum day with this Monet showcase.
-The museum displays eight, tapestry-sized Nymphéas (water lilies) paintings housed in two plain oval rooms.
-Monet painted these images later in his life and each one represents a different time of day and season.
-There’s a bottom floor that also shows other works too.
+The museum displays eight tapestry-sized Nymphéas (water lilies), housed in two plain oval rooms.
+Monet painted these images later in his life, and each one represents a different time of day and season.
+There’s a bottom floor that shows other works too.
 It’s a beautiful museum.

 The Palace of Versailles